You sprain your ankle: ER or Urgent Care center?

 Won’t I have to wait a long time in an ER?

-Urgent Care Falmouth, Urgent Care Hyannis, Fontaine Outpatient Center (Harwich) and Stoneman Outpatient Center (Sandwich), are well equipped to handle minor injuries, but they do not have the full complement of diagnostic equipment and in-house labs, as our ERs do.
+Urgent Care Falmouth, Urgent Care Hyannis, Fontaine Outpatient Center (Harwich), Urgent Care Osterville and Stoneman Outpatient Center (Sandwich), are well equipped to handle minor injuries, but they do not have the full complement of diagnostic equipment and in-house labs, as our ERs do.

-All four urgent care centers have ER-trained physicians on site.
+All five urgent care centers have ER-trained physicians on site.

 Does it cost the same to go to urgent care or the ER?